 An SSL certificate is a standard security technology for encrypting information between a visitor’s browser and your website.
 Because it helps keep sensitive information like passwords and payment information safe, visitors feel safer on sites that are encrypted with SSL.
 You can identify encrypted sites by the HTTPS in their URLs and the padlock icon in the address bar.

 If you opt for a self-hosted platform like WordPress.org, most hosting providers will include an SSL in their plans as well.
 HostGator, for example, includes an SSL certificate in its lowest-tiered plans.
-If your solution does not include SSL, then you can purchase one from an SSL certificate provider.
+If your solution does not include SSL, then you can acquire one from an SSL certificate provider.

 This message will look different depending on two factors.
 The first is the browser you’re using.
-The screenshot above shows an error message on Google Chrome.
+The previous screenshot shows an error message on Google Chrome.
 The screenshot below is a message you’ll see on Internet Explorer.